 Does the Insulin Resistance Diet come with a guarantee?

 There is a guarantee with the Insulin Resistance Diet, if you purchase the product from Amazon.
 You have 30-days to return it for a full refund.
+However, the last few months have been wild with our readers taking advantage of Leptigen’s Special Trial Offer.
+Click above to learn more about the sample offer.

 Insulin Resistance Diet Side Effects: